apache/camel/MIGRATION.md

 Migrating Camel applications
 ----------------------------

+### JMX

+If you run Camel standalone with just `camel-core` as dependency, and you want JMX enabled out of the box, then you need to add `camel-management-impl` as dependency.

+### Moved APIs

 The following API changes may affect your existing Camel applications, which needs to be migrated.

-### Moved APIs

 TODO: Should this be a table?
 TODO: Add the other moved classes/packages etc